Clocks in the 1940s and 50s

-My recollections of clocks start from the early 1940s and are summarised below.
-From what my older family told me, I believe that nothing much had changed from the earlier years of the 20th century and even before.
+Although my recollections of clocks start from the early 1940s, I understood from older people that nothing much had changed from the earlier years of the 20th century and even before.

 Where to see clocks